EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md

 ## How to instantiate a multi index table

-Prerequisites: To instantiate a multi index table you need to make use of the eosio::multi_index template and to define the structure of the table row data first along with the primary index which has to be based on an existing field.
-The definition of the primary index is mandatory.
+Prerequisites: To instantiate a multi index table you need to make use of the eosio::multi_index template, create a struct which can be stored in the multi index table, and define getters on the fields you want to index.
+Remember that one of these getters must be named "primary_key()", if you don't have this the compiler (eosio-cpp) will generate an error it can't find the field to use as the primary key.

 One example to accomplish this is exemplified below.

 __multi_index_example.hpp__